-To protect those rights, the GDPR empowers independent supervisory bodies (sometimes also called Data Protection Authorities or Information Commissioners) with powers to oversee compliance with the GDPR, but also duties to promote awareness of GDPR obligations and rights.
+To protect those rights, the GDPR empowers independent supervisory bodies (sometimes also called Data Protection Authorities or Information Commissioners) to oversee compliance with the GDPRand to promote awareness of GDPR obligations and rights.
 These bodies work together as the European Data Protection Board.

 The GDPR also introduces significant penalties for non-compliance.
 Supervisory bodies can carry out investigations, issue warnings and reprimands to controllers, and impose fines up to €20 million or 4% of worldwide turnover for serious infringements of the GDPR.